CSCfi/beacon-python/README.md

 ```Shell
 $ psql beacondb
 ```
-Copy the files into the table:
+Copy the files into the table(use the correct path):

 ```SQL
 beacondb=# COPY genomes FROM '/opt/app-root/files/set1.csv' DELIMITER ';' CSV;